jon-jacky/Piety/threads/README.md

 ### Files ###

-- **pyshell.py**: Defines custom Python interpreter *pysh* that enables us    to restore the cursor to the correct location in the Python command line    after a background task updates an editor display window.
-This is not possible in the standard Python interpreter.

 - **threads_1.txt**: Directions for experiments with Python threading using the functions in *timers.py* and *writer.py*.
 These experiments run with the standard Python interpreter and reveal its limitations.